Fool's Gold Loaf: Elvis Presley connection

 David Adler's book contains a detailed account of the event that made the Fool's Gold Loaf sandwich famous.
-On the night of February 1, 1976, Elvis Presley was at his home at Graceland in Memphis, entertaining Captain Jerry Kennedy of the Denver Police Department, and Ron Pietrafeso of Colorado's Strike Force Against Crime.
-The three men began discussing the sandwich, and Presley decided he wanted one right then.
+On the night of February 1, 1976, Elvis' daughter Lisa Marie's birthday, Presley was at his home at Graceland in Memphis, entertaining Captain Jerry Kennedy of the Denver Police Department and Ron Pietrafeso of Colorado's Strike Force Against Crime.
+The three began discussing the sandwich, and Presley decided he wanted one right then.
 Presley had been to the restaurant before, while in Denver.

 Kennedy and Pietrafeso were friends of the owners, so they were driven to the Memphis airport and boarded Presley's private Convair 880 jet, the Lisa Marie, and flew the two hours to Denver.
 When they arrived at Stapleton International Airport at 1:40 AM, the plane taxied to a special hangar where the passengers were greeted by Buck Scott, the owner of the Colorado Mine Company, and his wife Cindy, who had brought 22 fresh Fool's Gold Loaves for the men.
 They spent two hours in the hangar eating the sandwiches, washing them down with Perrier and champagne.
-Presley invited the pilots of the plane, Milo High and Elwood Davis, to join them.
-When they were done, they flew back to Memphis without ever leaving the Denver airport.
+Presley invited the pilots of the plane, Milo High and Elwood David, to join them.
+When they were done, they flew back to Memphis without ever leaving the airport.

 Coverage

 The Fool's Gold Loaf connection to Elvis Presley dominates the media's coverage of the subject.
 It was widely reported as "legend" by the media; including the NBC's Today, The Joplin Globe, and the Gloucester Daily Times.
 Doug Clark, a columnist for The Spokesman-Review, recounts the popular story and writes that the Fool's Gold Recipe is "surprisingly tasty" and notes that it contains around 8000 Cal.
 The popular legend and sandwich were also noted by the Smithsonian.

-The recipe has been included in numerous publications and cookbooks, including David Alder's book The Life and Cuisine of Elvis Presley.
-Alder's work continued with the television documentary The Burger and The King.
-Another publication by Alder, Eating the Elvis Presley Way, was later released.

 The Fool's Gold Loaf has been detailed in Ramble Colorado: The Wanderer's Guide to the Offbeat, Overlooked, and Outrageous.
 The Peanut Butter and Co.
 Cookbook refers to the Fool's Gold Loaf legend and ties it to the peanut butter, banana and bacon sandwich, also known as the "Elvis sandwich".

-In addition, the sandwich and its connection to Presley is featured in the 2013 romantic comedy The F Word (What If), with The Last Leg showing it off as well, in order to promote the film.

-A Fool's Gold Loaf was one of the ingredients used in the 2018 "Grill Masters: Memphis" episode of Chopped.

-A 3-pound version of the Fool's Gold Loaf, known as the "Elvis Challenge", was prepared by Kansas City, Missouri restaurant Succotash during a 2019 episode of the Cooking Channel's Man v.
-Food.
+In popular culture

+The Fool's Gold Loaf is a recurring motif in the 2013 romantic comedy The F Word (released in some territories as What If), where the protagonists discuss and prepare the sandwich; screenwriter Elan Mastai has said he used the sandwich as a storytelling device.

+The track "01:40 FOOLS GOLD" appears on Phil Broikos' 2021 album a day in music: 1am; in notes accompanying the release, he described it as inspired by Elvis Presley's late-night flight to Denver to eat the Fool's Gold Loaf.